Term 4 Week 6 2024 Newsletter

 Religious Identity & Mission

-We’re thrilled to share that Our Lady Queen of Peace recently held its first Chess Club meeting last week, and it was a resounding success!
-The session, held in the OSHC room, saw a wonderful turnout with many children eager to participate and engage in this classic game of strategy.
+We are thrilled to share that Our Lady Queen of Peace School recently held its first Chess Club meeting last week, and it was a resounding success!
+The session, held in the OSHC room, saw a wonderful turnout with many students eager to participate and engage in this classic game of strategy.

 - When: Wednesday at lunch